b200077/gameAgent/README.md

-# GameAgent – Scriptable Image Automation Tool for Game Daily Tasks
- 🎮

-GameAgent is a modular, image-based automation framework for mobile games and emulators.
+GameAgent is an image-based automation system for PC games, emulators, and mobile games running on desktop environments.

-You can automate daily sign-in, rewards collection, and repetitive tasks **without modifying game files** — simply by using images and command scripts.
+It allows you to automate daily sign-ins, reward collection, and repetitive tasks without modifying game files or memory.

----
+The system is designed to be easy to use even with no programming background — simply prepare images and a command script, and GameAgent handles the rest.

+Core Concept

+GameAgent uses image recognition instead of fixed screen coordinates.
+You create automation scripts by:

+Creating a folder for each game

+Adding reference images (buttons, icons, UI elements)

+Writing simple command instructions in a script file

+This modular design greatly reduces duplicated work when creating or maintaining scripts.

+Key Advantages Over Traditional Game Scripts
+1️⃣ Image-based Clicking (No Strict Window Positioning)

+Clicks are performed based on matching images, not absolute coordinates

+You don’t need to lock the game window to an exact position

+As long as the window aspect ratio matches the screenshot, the script remains stable

+2️⃣ OCR Verification for Accurate Actions

+Optional OCR text recognition ensures the correct button is clicked

+Useful when the same UI element appears in different contexts (e.g., multiple stages using the same background)

+Example: only click an image if the detected text contains “Lv.7”

+3️⃣ Multi-Image Detection Logic

+Supports simultaneous detection of multiple images

+You can configure actions such as:

+“Click when any one of these images appears”

+Ideal for handling branching UI states, popups, or random events

-## ✨ Features
+Features

-- 🖼️ Image-based automation (no memory hacking)
+✨ Image-based automation (no memory hacking)
-- 📜 Simple command script (`commands.txt`)
+📜 Simple script commands (commands.txt)
-- 🧩 Modular: one folder per game
+🧩 Modular structure (one folder per game)
-- 🔄 OCR support (captcha / text detection)
+🔄 OCR support (text & captcha detection)
-- ⏸️ Pause & resume execution
+⏸️ Pause and resume execution
-- 🧵 Parallel execution support
+🧵 Parallel execution support

-auto script basic on pyautogy and tesseract
+⚙️ Built with PyAutoGUI + Tesseract OCR

-can input name or index to execute the script
+🔍 Execute scripts by name or index

----

 ## 🚀 Quick Start